Add Icons with Vue

 /* add fontawesome core */import { library } from '@fortawesome/fontawesome-svg-core'

-import { faTwitter, faFontAwesome } from '@fortawesome/free-brands-svg-icons'import { faHatCowboy } from '@fortawesome/pro-thin-svg-icons'import { faHatChef } from '@fortawesome/sharp-solid-svg-icons'
+/* these imports add only the icons named */import { faThreads, faFontAwesome } from '@fortawesome/free-brands-svg-icons'import { faHatCowboy } from '@fortawesome/duotone-light-svg-icons'import { faHatChef } from '@fortawesome/sharp-thin-svg-icons'

-library.add(fas, fass, fad, fadt, fasds, faTwitter, faFontAwesome, faHatCowboy, faHatChef)
+library.add(fas, fass, fad, fadt, fasds, faThreads, faFontAwesome, faHatCowboy, faHatChef)

 In our call to library.add()